zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Nurse: You’ll be inhaling a general anesthetic and getting an intravenous muscle relaxant.
 That’s standard for this procedure.

 Bruce: I’m not a wimp.
-Tell the doctor all I need i s a local anesthetic to numb the area.
+Tell the doctor all I need is a local anesthetic to numb the area.

 Nurse: You’ll need something stronger.
 You don’t wa nt to feel any sensation or pain during the procedure.